jensonp/project-steam-engine/backend-deep-dive-fixed.md

 SELECT app_id, genres, tags FROM games WHERE app_id IN ($1, $2, ..., $200)
 ```

 This is a single SQL round-trip.
-PostgreSQL uses an index scan on the `app_id` PRIMARY KEY — each lookup is O(log N) where N is the table size, so the total is O(L × log N).
+PostgreSQL uses an index scan on the `app_​id` PRIMARY KEY — each lookup is O(log N) where N is the table size, so the total is O(L × log N).

 **Step 2 — Build genre lookup map**: